rootstrap/react-native-use-styles/USER_GUIDE.md

 import { Styles } from "react-native-use-styles";

 export default Styles({
-  purple: "@sample.purple"
+  anotherNamespace: "fx:1 @sample.purple"
 });
 ```

-Something to take into consideration is that the namespace @sample should be created before, otherwise it'll undefined.
+Something to take into consideration is that the namespace @sample should be defined (imported) before being used, otherwise it'll undefined.

 ### useGlobalStyles